Introduction

 Heading table: used for cutting corn stalks.
 It consists of a cutter, a guide plate, a crop support frame, etc.

 Conveying device: used to convey corn ears to the peeling device.
+It consists of a conveyor chain, conveyor roller, conveyor plate, etc.

-Peeling device: used to peel off the bracts and ear stems from the corn ears.
+Peeling/threshing device: used to peel off the bracts and ear stems from the corn ears.
+It consists of a rotary cutting roller, a pressing device, a rotary cutting plate, etc.:

 Granary: used to collect peeled grains.